cisagov/ScubaGear/baselines/defender.md

-# Introduction
+# CISA M365 Security Configuration Baseline for Defender

 Microsoft 365 Defender is a cloud-based enterprise defense suite that coordinates prevention, detection, investigation, and response.
 This set of tools and features are used to detect many types of attacks.

-This baseline focuses on the features of Defender for Office 365 and some settings are in fact configured in the [Microsoft 365 compliance](https://compliance.microsoft.com) admin center.
-However, for simplicity, both the Microsoft 365 Defender and Microsoft 365 compliance admin center items are contained in this baseline.
+This baseline focuses on the features of Defender for Office 365 and some settings are in fact configured in the Microsoft Purview compliance portal.
+However, for simplicity, both the Microsoft 365 Defender and Microsoft Purview compliance portal items are contained in this baseline.

 Generally, use of Microsoft Defender is not required by the baselines of the core M365 products (Exchange Online, Teams, etc.).
 However, some of